Step-by-Step Guide: React SSR with Spring Boot and GraalVM

 }

 This setup enables React components to be rendered server-side from Java using GraalVM, improving SEO and initial load times.
-The frontend lives inside the backend project, and no copying is needed after npm run build
+The frontend lives inside the backend project, and no copying is needed after npm run build.

 Related Article